 Construction operations are expected to be completed during both daylight and nighttime, as required by scheduling, safety, and/or operational purposes.
 The Certificate Holders and/or Contractor will inform the DPS and local municipalities in advance of any nighttime operations.
 During nighttime operations, deck lighting will be used to illuminate the cable installation barge.
 This lighting is necessary to ensure safety and security of the crew onboard the vessel.
 Appropriate mitigation measures will be employed to minimize impacts to abutters and nearby sensitive receptors.
-Lighting will be positioned and oriented to avoid and minimize impacts to nearby sensitive receptors to the greatest extent feasible (e.g., light towers will be set up to illuminate the work area but not shine light directly in the direction of sensitive receptors adjacent to the vessel).
+Lighting will be positioned and oriented inward and downward to avoid and minimize impacts to nearby sensitive receptors to the greatest extent feasible (e.g., light towers will be set up to illuminate the work area but not shine light directly in the direction of sensitive receptors adjacent to the vessel).
+The vessel will be equipped with all required navigation lights for safe nighttime operation which are not anticipated to impact sensitive receptors.